 Directors are appointed or re-appointed with the approval of the shareholders and shall remain in office in accordance with the retirement policy laid down by the Board from timeto-time.
-All the Non- Executive Directors (except Managing Director and Independent Directors) are liable to retire by rotation unless otherwise specifically approved by the shareholders.
+The Managing Director and all the Non-Executive Directors (except Independent Directors) are liable to retire by rotation unless otherwise specifically approved by the shareholders.